Sean McElwee: Career

 After graduating from college, he briefly worked for the Reason Foundation, a libertarian think tank.
 McElwee later became a researcher for the progressive think tank Demos.

 Political activism and journalism

 McElwee began his journalistic career as an intern at CBS News and at Salon, and has since contributed to a variety of publications.
-Articles by McElwee include pieces where advocated in favor of the Abolish ICE movement in The New York Times.

-McElwee gained national attention in 2018 for his support for the Abolish ICE movement.
+McElwee gained national attention in 2018 for his support of the Abolish ICE movement, and wrote a New York Times article on the topic.
 McElwee is an advocate of left-wing primary challenges to moderate Democrats.
 In 2020, McElwee reportedly pushed the Justice Democrats to spend money on Cori Bush's campaign against Lacy Clay.

 McElwee had close ties to Sam Bankman-Fried, a former cryptocurrency billionaire, who has since been convicted of fraud.
-McElwee conducted polling for a Super PAC controlled by Bankman-Fried that was described as a "political strategy designed to shield crypto from government oversight."
+McElwee conducted polling for a Super PAC controlled by Bankman-Fried that was described as a "political strategy designed to shield crypto from government oversight".
 Additionally, he has been described by Politico as a leading figure for helping Bankman-Fried make straw donations.